pointOfive/Summer_2022_STA496H1/README.md

     1. Gaussian Processes (GP)
     2. Dropout as GP approximation is Bayes:
-        1. Dropout can model Bayes, but Bayes cannot model Dropout
+        1. Dropout can model Bayes, but Bayes cannot model Dropout:  Metropolis-Hastings, Gibbs Sampling, and Hamiltonian MC
         2. Other possible limitations and noise
     3. Dropout IS NOT VI Bayes